incoming:courses

 We offer flexibility for incoming students to tailor their academic experience.
 You are welcome to choose courses across different degree programs—both Bachelor's and Master's levels—allowing you to build a curriculum that suits your academic interests and goals.

-However, to ensure a smooth experience and avoid scheduling conflicts, we strongly recommend selecting from our predefined course modules.
+However, to ensure a smooth experience and avoid scheduling conflicts, we recommend selecting from our predefined course modules, if possible.
 These modules have been specifically designed to:

 • Align with the academic level of incoming students